lizawilliamson050/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive to write clean, concise, and readable code that solves the problem at hand efficiently.
 Avoid unnecessary complexity; it often leads to bugs, maintenance nightmares, and poor scalability.
 Remember that you write code not only for computers but also for fellow humans who will read and maintain it."

 "Also, 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on making your code correct first, then optimize where and when needed, based on data and profiling results.
 Always balance performance with understandability and maintainability."

+# 2024-01-26
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and potential obstacles.
+Finally, use tools and software to stay organised, such as task management systems, version control, or automated testing.
+By following these steps, you will be able to work more effectively and achieve your goals faster.